Victor Butler: Toronto Argonauts

 On February 1, 2017, he signed with the Toronto Argonauts of the Canadian Football League after being out of football for a year.
 Butler caught attention early in the year by recording 8 sacks in his first 3 games.
 Despite missing 6 games with an injury, Butler was named a CFL East All Star, finishing the regular season with 31 tackles, 10 sacks and 4 forced fumbles in 12 contests, on his way to a Grey Cup championship over the Calgary Stampeders.

 In late January 2018 Butler criticized the Argos for not allowing him to pursue NFL opportunities for the 2018 NFL season; following in the footsteps of teammate James Wilder Jr. who two days prior announced that he planned sit out of the 2018 CFL season in favor of having a chance of making it in the NFL.
-During the 2018 season while Butler sat out, the Argos finished as the worst team in the CFL with a 4-14 record, while the Toronto defense produced the fewest sacks and gave up the most points.
+During the 2018 season while Butler sat out, the Argos finished as the worst team in the CFL with a 4−14 record, while the Toronto defense produced the fewest sacks and gave up the most points.
 On February 12, 2019, Butler officially became a free agent, and was reported to be considering a return to the CFL.

-Current Day
+Coaching career

-Butler Vick is now a coach for The Episcopal School of Dallas Eagles, an SPC school in Dallas.
-In 2021-22, the Eagles went undefeated but lost in the championship game against Houston Kinkaid.
+Butler is now a coach for The Episcopal School of Dallas Eagles, an SPC school in Dallas.
+In 2021−22, the Eagles went undefeated but lost in the championship game against Houston Kinkaid.